jen729w/johnnydecimal-2020-blog/johnny.decimal/projects.md

 I **do** use the project number in my ID folders, and when I name files.
 There are a couple of reasons why I've found this to be right for me.

 1. When I use [Alfred](https://www.alfredapp.com), which I do many times a day, I can type the full `PRO.AC.ID` number and it'll open the folder immediately.
 (If you use macOS, you should use Alfred.
 Install it, activate it, press the spacebar, then type the name of a folder. 🤯)
-2. When you view the _Open Recent >_ menu—e.g. in Microsoft Excel—the filename shows the project name at the beginning.
+2. When you view the _Open Recent_ menu—e.g. in Microsoft Excel—the filename shows the project name at the beginning.
 I find this really useful.

 As with most aspects of this system, you should adapt it to your needs.
 Try a few things and see what works.
-Change often – don't think that the first way you implement a thing will be the right one.
-The chances are it won't.
+Change often – don't think that the first way you implement a thing will be the right one, I've found it needs experimentation to get just right.

+---

+# I'm still working on this

+There's work to be done here.
+If this feels confusing, it's because I'm confused! 😜 [Mail me](mailto:hello@johnnydecimal.com) and we can work it out together.